Need Help? Give us a call.

 For those unfamiliar with the concept, a Twitter chat is a moderated conversation on a specific topic.
 Twitter users join at a designated date and time, and respond with a designated hashtag.

-Whether you’re hosting or participating, Twitter chats are an excellent way to network, share ideas, gain new social media followers, and one of the overall best ways to advertise your business.
-If that sounds appealing to you, consider using tools like Tweetchat and Nurph that are designed to optimize your participation.
+Whether you’re hosting or participating, Twitter chats are an excellent way to network, share ideas, and gain new social media followers.
+If that sounds appealing to you, consider using tools like Tweetchat that are designed to optimize your participation.
+Chats like this let you explore how to advertise your business without leaving the couch or coming out from behind a desk.

 The Groups function on LinkedIn is a great way to find like-minded individuals and other entrepreneurs who can provide you with advice on running your business.
 On the flip side, it also gives you access to a targeted group of people who you know are interested in your product or service.
 LinkedIn even curates a list of groups you might be interested in based on your profile and interaction with the site.